sethdanny/Task_Management/README.md

 # Task Management API

 Welcome to the Task Management API project!.
-This API provides functionality for managing tasks with user authentication using jsonwebtoken.
+This API provides functionality for managing tasks with user authentication using JSON web tokens.

 ## Table of Contents
 - [Features](#features)